Skip to main content

 3. The on-campus audition will consist of conducting/rehearsing the OSU Concert Chorale for 20-30 minutes, a meeting with current graduate students, and an interview with the faculty.

 During the conducting portion of the audition, applicants will conduct two works.
 The first selection will be a performance-ready work by Concert Chorale.
-The second work, in which the applicant will teach a portion of the composition, is selected in consultation with Dr. Thornton.
+The second work, in which the applicant will teach a portion of the composition, is selected in consultation with Dr. Haygood.
 A pianist will be present.

 In the interview, music literacy will be accessed and applicants will bring one solo work to demonstrate their vocal ability.